The Beautiful Tollymore Forest Park, County Down

 The Hermitage

 There are two larger openings which look down on the river below.
 At one time in the room, there was a stone seat, a bust and an inscription on the back wall.
 They were put there by James Hamilton, second Earl of Clanbrassil, as a memorial to his friend, the Marquis of Monthermer, who died in 1770.
-The bust and stone seat has since disappeared.
+The bust and stone seat have since disappeared.
 The inscription in Greek reads: “Clanbrassil, to his very dear friend Monthermer 1770”.

 Clanbrassil Barn